naxo100/PISKa/Home.md

 http://www.kappalanguage.org/syntax.html

-and you can also read the KaSim manual [here](https://github.com/Kappa-Dev/KaSim/releases/download/v3.5-190914/KaSim_manual_3_5.pdf).
+and you can also read the KaSim manual [here in pdf](https://github.com/Kappa-Dev/KaSim/releases/download/v3.5-190914/KaSim_manual_3_5.pdf) or [here in html](http://dev.executableknowledge.org/docs/KaSim-manual-master/KaSim_manual.htm).

 ##Example
 Here we present a little and simple example of PISKa.
 It represent how an infection is spread in a population, with no control.
 This is a incomplete model, but it useful to understand how to implement something in PISKa.
 For a complete model visit the folder [PISKa/models/predator/](https://github.com/naxo100/PISKa/tree/master/models/predator) in the source code.